jake-87/blog/content/blog/on-zig.md

 it can catch some things at runtime, with specific allocators, but so can C these days.
 Indeed, there are some cases, like use-after-realloc, that `asan` can catch and Zig cannot.

 A language in the modern day that does not make an attempt at memory safety is, in my opinion, not reasonable.
-It has been shown that in some areas, up to 70% of security bugs are due to memory safety issues.
+It has been shown that in some areas, up to 70% of security bugs are due to memory safety issues (<a href="https://www.chromium.org/Home/chromium-security/memory-safety/">Source</a>).
 Should we consider these bugs acceptable, in order to give the programmer slightly more control over their program?
 I do not think so.

 I subscribe to the idea that the user must be constrained.
 It is perhaps harsh to say, but for large and complex programs, I believe that there are very few programmers who will write memory-correct code nine times out of ten.
 When writing code with others, that goes down.
 I personally do not believe I fit into that category.